adobeio/adobeio-documentation/README.md

 *   Adobe Analytics, including Triggers
 *	Adobe Marketing Cloud Activation Core Services
 *   Adobe Experience Manager (AEM), or an external website that connects to Analytics
-*   An [Adobe ID](https://helpx.adobe.com/x-productkb/global/adobe-id-account-change.html), if you do not have one already.
+*   An [Adobe ID](https://helpx.adobe.com/x-productkb/global/adobe-id-account-change.html), if you do not have one already

 ### Administrative Permissions